fabiafowler/Fridge/README.md

 ### Planning and Proposal

 I developed my app called ‘Fridge’.
-In this app I had 2 tables: Food and Recipes, because they had a many to many relationship, I had to create a third table; ingredients.
+In this app I had 2 tables: Food and Recipes, because they had a many to many relationship, I had to create a third table called ingredients.

 The home page would allow you to see what items in the fridge, with options to add, update or delete these files provided on the app